CityofToronto/bdit_data-sources/volumes/vds/readme.md

   - Label good and bad date ranges.
 - Further investigation of new sensor classes (division_id 8001, BlueCity, SmartMicro) to determine utility

 # Table Structure

 ## Tips for Use
-- Start with the timeframe of interest and identify which sensors have data available rather than first identifying the correct sensors.
 - The raw data tables are very large.
 Make sure to use Explain (F7) and check you are using available indices and partitions.
 - In some cases you may find it easier to select from only the partition of interest. eg. `FROM vds.raw_vdsdata_div2_202308` instead of more verbose ```FROM vds.raw_vdsdata WHERE division_id = 2 and dt >= '2023-08-01 00:00:00'::timestamp....```.
 - For RESCU requests, make use of the manually defined fields in `vds.detector_inventory` for easy filtering.